-School finished and gap year underway, I worked in a top-end outdoor retailer, probably spending half my wages on outdoor gear.
+School finished and gap year underway, I worked in an independent high-end outdoor retailer, spending half my wages on outdoor gear.
 Then April arrived and my first expedition was underway – 3 months in Madagascar.
-It was here that I first developed my interest in dragonflies and confirmed that conservation was the career for me.
+It was here that I first developed my interest in dragonflies and realised a career in conservation was what I wanted.

 Months later I was sitting in university lectures surrounded by people who understood and valued the living world in the same way as myself; make the most of these opportunities.
 Two years later I’m lucky enough to be in the Peruvian Amazon collecting data on dragonflies for my undergraduate thesis.

-It’s 2012 and with a degree under my belt I worked as a scientist on an expedition to Oman with a goal, amongst others, of finding and camera trapping the critically endangered Arabian Leopard.
+It’s 2012 and with a degree under my belt I led the science program on two expeditions to Oman with a goal, amongst others, of finding and camera trapping the critically endangered Arabian Leopard.
 I enjoyed the best of the 2012 British summer working for Thomson Ecology, an ecological consultancy firm based in my home town in Guildford.

 In 2013 I embarked on my third visit to Oman, following a two week reccy the previous Autumn.
 I designed and coordinated the field research to rapidly assess the biodiversity within Wadi Sayq; a coastal valley 20km in length.
 The expedition successfully captured footage of the Arabian leopard, recorded rare and endemic reptile species, and informed and inspired on a community outreach programme.
 I wrote up the expedition reports while working for Thomson Ecology on the Wallasea Island Wild Coast Project.
 In August 2013 I accompanied my good friend James Borrell in Finland where we collected samples of Dwarf Birch (Betula nana).
 A comparison is to be made between the genetic health of the fragmented populations in Scotland and the continuous populations in Finland.
 We were situated at Kevo Sub-arctic Research Facility amongst Lapland’s stunning wilderness environments.